WHAT IS IN THIS LEAFLET

 This can result in serious side effects and death.

 Things to be careful of

-- If the patch accidentally adheres to another person (for example a family member sharing the same bed), remove the patch and contact your doctor.
+- If the patch accidentally adheres to another person (for example a family member sharing the same bed) or is accidentally swallowed (for example by a child), remove the patch and phone triple zero (000).
 Do this even if there are no signs of discomfort or drowsiness.